awsdocs/aws-global-accelerator-dev-guide/doc_source/monitoring-global-accelerator.flow-logs.md

 ### Required CMK key policy for use with SSE\-KMS buckets<a name="monitoring-global-accelerator.flow-logs-publishing-S3.encrypt-kms"></a>

-If you enabled server\-side encryption for your Amazon S3 bucket using AWS KMS\-managed keys \(SSE\-KMS\) with a customer\-managed customer master key \(CMK\), you must add the following to the key policy for your CMK so that flow logs can write log files to the bucket:
+If you enabled server\-side encryption for your Amazon S3 bucket using AWS KMS\-managed keys \(SSE\-KMS\) with a customer\-managed CMK, you must add the following to the key policy for your CMK so that flow logs can write log files to the bucket:

 ```
 {